When measuring DC signals, like e.g. battery voltages, two things have to be kept in mind, to perform proper, accurate measurements.

 When the input is AC coupled, the input signal will be capacitively coupled to the input system.
 The DC component of the signal will be blocked.
 This setting is particularly useful for investigating a small AC ripple on a rather large DC component.

-AC coupling is indicated by an AC symbol on the coupling switch in the channel toolbar.
+AC coupling is indicated by an AC symbol on the Coupling button on the channel toolbar.

 When the input is DC coupled, the input signal will be directly coupled to the input system.
 All frequency components will be passed on to the input system.

-DC coupling is indicated by a DC symbol on the coupling switch in the channel toolbar
+DC coupling is indicated by a DC symbol on the Coupling button on the channel toolbar

 When measuring DC signals, make sure to set the signal coupling to DC.
 This will allow the DC component of the signal to be passed on to the input system.
 When AC is used, the DC component is blocked and the (much smaller) noise will only be measured, resulting in wrong measurement results.